Get a sense of Sydney from another angle

 Indulge in world-class art and culture

-See artworks by Margaret Olley and Tony Albert in the same afternoon as Monet and the Impressionists.
-Art Gallery of NSW is wheelchair accessible and has 4 free dedicated accessible parking spots.
+Home of the annual Archibald, Wynne and Sulman Prize exhibitions, the Art Gallery of NSW is wheelchair accessible and has 4 free dedicated accessible parking spots.
 Carers receive free entry to ticketed exhibitions, and an audio-induction loop is available in the Domain Theatre and Centenary Auditorium.
-Auslan interpreters can be provided for tours when booked in advance.
+Auslan interpreters can be provided for tours when booked.

 Celebrate in a big way

-And if you’re starting to consider plans to see in the new year, consider Sydney New Year’s Eve fireworks, which offer accessible vantage points and audio descriptions of the fireworks displays.
-Last year saw the introduction of Auslan interpretations on the Sydney Harbour Bridge pylons.
+Sydney New Year’s Eve fireworks offer accessible vantage points and audio descriptions of the fireworks displays.
+Auslan interpretations are projected on the Sydney Harbour Bridge pylons.